 The practice of Yoga Nidra has increased significantly on a worldwide scale due to its evidence-based positive effects on mind/body/spirit.
 Multiple research studies are available to demonstrate its healing benefits.
 Here’s a list of just a few:

-As you can see, this practice has so many wonderful benefits and is SO easy to practice that it would be a great addition to your self-care routine in 2018!
-Hope to see you at one of our Yoga Nidra offerings here at Jade Integrated Health.
+As you can see, this practice has so many wonderful benefits and is SO easy to practice that it would be a great addition to your self-care routine!
+Hope to see you at one of our yoga offerings here at Jade Integrated Health.
 You won’t be disappointed!

-Sign up for our Spring Equinox Workshop with Diane Murphy, Tuesday, March 20th from 6:30-8:30PM, and discover the balancing and healing power of Yoga Nidra.
+Sign up for our Melt Your Stress Away: Self-Massage and Restorative Yoga Workshop with Diane Murphy, Tuesday, February 19th from 5:30-7:30PM, and discover the balancing and healing power of Yoga.

 Diane Murphy, RNBC, RYT 200, received her certification to teach Yoga Nidra through ShivaShakti Yoga School in 2014.
 She practices Yoga Nidra frequently and also teaches this modality to her students at Crossroads for Women.